headshot_jmu_2022_new.jpeg

 img_0356.jpg

-Dr. Kara Dillard, Interim Associate Director
+Dr. Kara Dillard, Interim Executive Director

 Dr. Kara Dillard comes to the Madison Center for Civic Engagement with 15 years of experience researching, teaching and professional practice in the deliberative democracy and public engagement fields.
 She is currently an Assistant Professor in the School of Communication Studies, is a Co-Director at the Institute for Constructive Advocacy and Dialogue and holds a Research Associate appointment in digital deliberation with the Charles F. Kettering Foundation.